connergroth/EcoVision/README.md

 - **Environmental impact tracking**: Earn points for proper recycling and see your cumulative positive impact
 - **User history**: Review past scans and track your recycling progress over time
 - **Leaderboard**: Compete with others in your community to promote sustainable behaviors
-- **Educational content**: Learn interesting facts and proper disposal methods for various materials
+- **Educational content**: Learn facts and proper disposal methods for various materials

 ## 💻 Tech Stack